ScoutmasterBucky/ScoutmasterBucky/site/index.md

 online: 2,000+
 news:
     - February 11, 2023 in Bloomington, Minnesota will be an in person event.
 Registration opens soon
-    - more online classes coming in early 2023, keep checking back
+    - More online classes coming in early 2023, keep checking back!
 css:
     - css/calendar.css
 js: